 Patients with more excessive swelling and discomfort may want to limit their activities until they feel comfortable and gradually progress to their normal activities.

-No intercourse for 6 weeks post-procedure.
+Avoid sexual intercourse for 6 weeks post-procedure.

 Healing of sensory nerves